niekvans/qlik-example/README.md

 ## Contents

-- [src](./src/) - Example source code for a line chart and a scatter plot visualization
+- [src](./src/) - Example source code for a scatter plot visualization
 - [data](./data) - The Airport data, used as user data in the examples

 ## Deploy